MrPhenomenal3110/cartService/README.md

 ## Usage

-This project is a simple cart service that uses the [FakeStoreAPI](https://fakestoreapi.com/) to get carts, update the carts and delete the carts.
-The creation, updation and deletion of the carts does not actually take place, but we get a response from the [FakeStoreAPI](https://fakestoreapi.com/) as if it did.
+This project is a simple cart service that uses the [Fake Store API](https://fakestoreapi.com/) to get carts, update the carts and delete the carts.
+The creation, updation and deletion of the carts does not actually take place, but we get a response from the [Fake Store API](https://fakestoreapi.com/) as if it did.
-For more information on the updation and deletion of the carts, please refer to the [FakeStoreAPI documentation](https://fakestoreapi.com/docs).
+For more information on the updation and deletion of the carts, please refer to the [Fake Store API documentation](https://fakestoreapi.com/docs).

 ---